kashmir96/osoappliance/content/directory/appliance-repair-technicians/sturrock-greenwood.md

 categories: ["New Zealand"]
 tags: ["Nelson"]
 author: Curtis
 cover:
- image: /img/directory-images/new-appliances,-appliance-repair-technician,-installation/sturrock-&-greenwood.webp
+ image: /img/laundryappliance/346.webp
- alt: 'Logo for Sturrock & Greenwood the New Zealand from Nelson'
+ alt: 'NewZealand from sturrockgreenwood'
 ---

 # Sturrock & Greenwood is an New Appliances, Appliance Repair Technician, Installation Company operating in Nelson, New Zealand.